Frequently Asked Questions

 Plex Media Server is used to deliver archived classes.
 Here's how to get access.

-As of June 10, 2023 we have 1228 hours of class archives and each week adds more.
+As of January 04, 2025 we have 1415 hours of class archives and each week adds more.
 You will have limited access.
-As a SOD student, you have a library containing any private lessons and one or more class libraries.
+As a student, you have a library containing any private lessons and one or more class libraries.
 Archive access is granted according to skill level and understanding.
 Sharing experiences to our community is required.

 Our training community is to share an authentic process of self cultivation.
 As such, all sharing should be about process, not so much about any members.
 Consider carefully before posting, "Does what I am posting qualify as gossip, heresay or intentional provocation?"
 If so, edit carefully and review.
 Videos, blog posts or social media contributions are all subject to this policy.